All Episodes

 We'll get to your phone calls here in just a brief minute, but I want to give you an idea of some of the other things coming up on the program today.

-Great, great piece by uh a woman named Paula Spencer, who lives in Chapel Hill, North Carolina, who after this piece will be run out of Chapel Hill, North Carolina, by the way.
+Great, great piece by a woman named Paula Spencer, who lives in Chapel Hill, North Carolina, who after this piece will be run out of Chapel Hill, North Carolina, by the way.

-And it's uh it's in Newsweek.
+And it's in Newsweek.

-Uh, founded on a PMS NBC website.
+I found it on the PMS NBC website.

 We protect kids from everything but fear.

-Uh that headline is sort of misleading.
+That headline is sort of misleading.

-Uh uh, she's she's really concerned about all of the fear that we are inculcating in our young children.
+She's really concerned about all of the fear that we are inculcating in our young children.

-Uh you'll want to hear this.
+You'll want to hear this.

 Remember, those plastic bags were there to save the trees.

-Now the trees, I guess don't matter.
+Now the trees, I guess, don't matter.

 We've got to get rid of the plastic bags.